 You can turn Trailz into a travel system by replacing the seat with an infant car seat.
 It works with the Stokke Pipa by Nuna car seat without adapters.
 You can plug the car seat right into the stroller.
 You can also use it with the most popular car seats like Maxi-Cosi, Nuna, Cybex, or Peg Perego with the purchase of an adapter.

 -Bug net.
 INCLUDED!

 -Very bulky fold.
 This buggy is super bulky and super heavy at 30 lbs!
-The good thing is that since you have to remove the seat before folding, you will never have to lift he whole stroller up.
-Instead you can just lift the seat which is only 9 lbs and the frame which is only 21 lbs.
+The good thing is that since you have to remove the seat before folding, you will never have to lift the whole stroller up.
+Instead, you can just lift the seat which is only 9 lbs, and the frame which is only 21 lbs.

 -Bumper bar.
 The bumper bar is removable, but not swing away.
 Why not?
-I definitely expect swing away bumper bar from a luxury brand like Stokke.
+I definitely expect a swing-away bumper bar from a luxury brand like Stokke.

 Here is a video overview from Stokke.

 Stroller weight: 30 lbs (with the seat)

 Weight limit: 45 lbs